SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/reservations.md

 ## Requesting a reservation

-To reserve compute nodes, a request must be sent in with *at least 72 hours* notice.
+To reserve compute nodes, a request must be sent in with *at least 1 week* notice.
 Please ask for the least amount of resources you need and try to schedule reservations so as to minimize impact on other users.
 It is also recommended that reservations be scheduled to start during NERSC business hours to ensure availability of staff in case